HKBU Launches Inaugural Asia-Wide Art Futures Awards With World Renowned Artist Yoshitomo Nara As Judge

 The Awards, co-organised and co-presented by HKBU's AVA and the art organisations art-at-all and IAE (HK) , has garnered wide support in its inaugural year.
 Over 70 colleges and institutions from countries and regions across Asia, including Mainland China, Bangladesh, Hong Kong, India, Japan, Laos, Macau, Malaysia, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, the Philippines, and Vietnam, have submitted their nominations.
 Each college or institution is allowed to nominate up to two 2022/23 graduates.

 The judging panel has already shortlisted six finalists from a pool of 30 artists selected at the first round of assessment.
-Their works , and span across a diverse array of mediums such as painting, sculpture, ceramics, interactive installations, media art, and performing arts.
+Their works demonstrate extraordinary standards , and span across a diverse array of mediums such as painting, sculpture, ceramics, interactive installations, media art, and performing arts.

 A much-anticipated award presentation ceremony will be held on 20 December, during which winners of eight awards, including one first prize, two second prizes, three third prizes, and two prizes designated for Hong Kong artists, will be announced.
 In addition to a cash prize of USD10,000, the first prize winner will also be granted a one-month residency in Hong Kong for art exchange.